Fordi/ormie/README.md

 }
 ```

-Create an ORMie table from the database and type:
+Create an Ormie table from the database and type:

 ```javascript
 const Ormie = require('ormie');